-Having sex in public can lead to a misdemeanor charge.
+Having sex in public can lead to the misdemeanor charge of Public Lewdness.

 - Deviate sexual intercourse is any contact between the genitals of one person and the mouth or anus of another person.
 The penetration of the genitals or anus of another person with an object is also considered deviate sexual intercourse.